 One of the best things about working at iTi is the people you meet.
 One example of this is Nadesha Mijoba who possesses a wealth of knowledge about interpreting and about training medical interpreters.
-She is a leading expert on medical interpretation and has a tremendous commitment for quality of care and a passion for the field.
+She is a leading expert on medical interpretation and has a tremendous commitment to quality of care and a passion for the field.

-One major thing Nadesha strongly advocates for is better understanding in communication in the medical field.
+One major thing Nadesha strongly advocates for is a better understanding of communication in the medical field.
 She tells her audiences that communication often dictates both the quality and quantity of services a patient receives.
 When a patient speaks little English and can’t communicate well with medical staff, that patient may face a life-threatening experience.

 This is a growing issue here in Connecticut where we’re seeing greater and greater numbers of people who struggle to speak, understand and communicate in English.
 And we also have dedicated medical professionals who struggle to understand and communicate with their numerous non-English speaking patients.